On this page you will find important information about:

 - You should always enter the exam venue in a quiet and orderly manner.
 You must not talk to other candidates once you have entered the exam venue.

 - Place your bags under your desk ensuring that the walkways are kept clear.

-- Ensure that mobile/smart phones are switched off and placed in your bag or face down under your desk.
-All watches must be removed and placed on your desk
+- Ensure that mobile/smart phones and smart watches are switched off and placed in your bag or face down under your desk.
+All other watches must be removed and placed on your desk

 You should complete the attendance slip on your desk ensuring that all applicable boxes are completed clearly.